-During 2015, our compensation committee retained Barney & Barney LLC as its independent compensation consultant.
-For 2014, Barney & Barney, assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
-For 2015, a peer group of 25 life sciences companies in similar phases of development as us with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:
+During 2022, our compensation committee retained Anderson Pay Advisors LLC ("APA") as its independent compensation consultant.
+APA assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
+After review and consultation with APA, the compensation committee determined that APA is independent and

+For purposes of determining 2022 executive compensation, a peer group of 23 life sciences companies in similar phases of development as we are and with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:

-- Market capitalization less than \$500 million. - · Revenues less than \$50 million. - · Employee size less than 100 employees. - · Peer group companies were located nationally.
+- Market capitalization less than \$500 million - Employee size less than 100 employees - Peer group companies were located nationally

-The 2015 peer group consisted of the following companies:
+The 2022 peer group consisted of the following companies: